José Justicia

-José Antonio Justicia Perales (born 6 January 1989) is a Spanish darts player.
+José Antonio Justicia Perales (born 6 January 1989) is a Spanish darts player who competes in Professional Darts Corporation (PDC) events.

 Career

 Justicia started his career in 2009 and participated in PDPA Players Championship events in Gibraltar and Nuland.
 At the end of the year, he attempted to qualify through PDC World Spain Qualifying Event for 2010 PDC World Darts Championship, but lost in the quarterfinal phase to Francisco Ruiz.
 Next years he participated mainly in soft-tip darts and became a European champion in Soft Tip Bullshooter European Championship 2012.
 He appeared in several other PDPA Players Championship events in 2011 and 2012, in Germany, Netherlands and Spain.

 Between 2012 and 2018 Justicia played soft-tip darts, reaching quarterfinal of Soft Tip Dartslive Las Vegas in 2016.

-In January 2018 he tried to win the Tour card in PDC and reached the final of the tournament on Day 3, where he lost to Tytus Kanik.
-After reaching the last 16 on the final day, Justicia gained his Tour card via PDC Q-School Order of Merit.
+In January 2018 he won a PDC Tour Card.
+He reached the final on Day 3, where he lost to Tytus Kanik, but adter reaching the last 16 on the final day, Justicia won his Tour Card via the PDC Q-School Order of Merit.
 During one of the UK Open Qualifier tournaments, Justicia was pushed by Adrian Lewis and players had to be separated by stewards.
 On 2 February 2018 the Darts Regulation Authority ("DRA") released a statement that Lewis would be suspended with immediate effect pending an appeal following an incident with Justicia in the first UK Open qualifier.
 On 8 February 2018, Lewis was given a three-month ban suspended for six months after Lewis admitted he broke DRA rules.

-In March, he played his first major tournament, the 2018 UK Open, where he lost 2–6 in the second round against Joe Cullen.
-In April, Justicia qualified for his first European Tour event, playing PDC German Open.
-Later on during the year, he also qualified for the 2018 International Darts Open.
-He was unable to qualify for the 2019 PDC World Darts Championship via PDC Pro Tour Order of Merit, and he was eliminated in the quarterfinal of PDC World South West European Qualifying Event.
+In March, he played his first major tournament, the 2018 UK Open, where he lost to Joe Cullen 6–2 in the second round.
+Justicia qualified for his two PDC European Tour events, the 2018 German Darts Open and the 2018 International Darts Open.
+He was unable to qualify for the 2019 PDC World Darts Championship via the PDC Pro Tour Order of Merit, and he was eliminated in the quarter-final of PDC World South West European Qualifying Event.